srmurali002/maxchat/README.md

 ## Features

+- User can either create a new chat room or enter a chat room available.
 - Multiple users can join a chat room by each entering a unique username on website load.
 - Users can type chat messages to the chat room.